How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 Quality checks

-- The phone note is the only source driving the follow-up unless extra files were intentionally added.
+- The phone note is the only session source driving the follow-up unless extra files were intentionally added.

 - Client commitments and coach tasks are clearly separated.